 Green to Great Inside Sales Program

-Establish a systematic approach to on-boarding to provide new Inside Sales Managers with a consistent welcome experience.
+Establish a systematic approach to on-boarding to provide new employees with a consistent welcome experience.
 The Green to Great on-boarding program will inspire confidence in their decision and ability to sell by demonstrating a high quality professional experience.

 Many organizations have excellent recruitment processes but then fail to provide on-the-job support and follow up.
 Talk to new employees at a very early stage about their performance in an honest, direct way and be kind in giving them the support they need to adjust if necessary.

 Baby boomers began retiring in January 2010 in mass numbers.
 Electrical distributors are sure to feel the impact of this exodus of senior talent.
 Developing a succession plan will be critical for future success.

 With the retirement of the baby boomer, mission critical, institutional knowledge is walking out the door.
 Companies have a limited number of experts.
 There is a significant knowledge and skills gap, and the learning curve is substantial when much of what is known is informal, undocumented, or exists in an expert's head.